Zakariaghoudi/MyPortfolio/content/blog/express-js-cheat-sheet.md

   res.send("Deleted " + req.params.id));
 ```

-Together, `GET`, `POST`, `PUT`, and `DELETE` map naturally onto the four basic operations of a REST API: read, create, update, and delete.
+Together, GET, POST, PUT, and DELETE map naturally onto the four basic operations of a REST API: read, create, update, and delete.

 ## Wrapping Up

-That's the core of Express in a nutshell: an `app` object to configure your server, `req`/`res` to talk to clients, middleware to process requests in a chain, and routing to decide what runs where.
-With just these pieces, you can build a solid REST API foundation — and layer in third-party middleware like `helmet`, `cors`, and `morgan` as your project grows.

-Keep this cheat sheet handy for your next Node.js project. 💻
+That's the core of Express in a nutshell: an app object to configure your server, req/res to talk to clients, middleware to process requests in a chain, and routing to decide what runs where.
+Keep this cheat sheet handy for your next Node.js project.